The Impact of Covid-19 on UK Visa and Immigration

 Asylum and Resettlement

-Perhaps, there had been a general upward trend in the number of asylum applications since mid 2018.
+There had been a general upward trend in the number of asylum applications since mid 2018.
 However, since the start of covid-19 pandemic, there has been a marked decrease in the asylum applications and initial decisions.
 Nevertheless, the Home Office has continued to accept asylum applications throughout the pandemic.
 In fact, during the four weeks prior to the UK lockdown, the Home Office received 2,500 asylum related application.
-However, in the first four weeks of the UK lockdown, the Home Office received less than 800 asylum applications.
-Moreover, the Home Office made 300 initial decisions made on asylum applications in the first four weeks of lockdown.
+However, in the first four weeks of the UK lockdown, the Home Office received less than eight hundred asylum applications.
+Moreover, the Home Office made three hundred initial decisions made on asylum applications in the first four weeks of lockdown.
 Please note, the Home Office stopped interviews with asylum applicants after the UK lockdown.

 In fact, due to covid-19 related restrictions, it is not possible for the Home Office to undertake any resettlement activity.
 Accordingly, since March 12, 2020, the Home Office is not undertaking any resettlement of the refugees.
 Moreover, the British Government has cancelled all the planned refugee resettlement due to the covid-19 pandemic.